rcqls/Rulia/README.md

 How is a such trick possible?

-Let us first observe the result returned of `jl()` when the argument is the expression of a `julia function`.
+Let us first observe the result returned when the argument of `jl()` is an expression of a `julia function`.

 ``` r
 jl(`sum`)       # the usual way